dariuszseweryn/RxAndroidBle/README.md

 | RxBleConnection | queue() | User defined | cold |

 \* this `Observable` when disposed closes/cleans up internal resources (i.e. finishes scan, closes a connection, disables notifications)<br>
-\** this `Observable` may complete i.e. `observeStateChanges()` does emit only a single value and finishes in exactly one situation — when Bluetooth Adapter is not available on the device.
-There is no reason to monitor other states as the adapter does not appear during runtime. i.e.2 Observables emitted from `setupNotification` / `setupIndication` may complete when the parent Observable is disposed.
+\** this `Observable` may complete.
+For example `observeStateChanges()` does emit only a single value and finishes in exactly one situation — when Bluetooth Adapter is not available on the device.
+There is no reason to monitor other states as the adapter does not appear during runtime.
+A second example: Observables emitted from `setupNotification` / `setupIndication` may complete when the parent Observable is disposed.

 ### Helpers
 We encourage you to check the package `com.polidea.rxandroidble.helpers` which contains handy reactive wrappers for some typical use-cases.